 The water temperature at the Classic depends upon both the outside temperature and the quantity of rainfall in the days and weeks running up to the event.
 It is therefore very difficult to predict.

-Based on previous years, at the end of June, we would expect the water to be between 17 and 19 degrees centigrade.
+Based on previous years, at the beginning of July, we would expect the water to be between 17 and 19 degrees centigrade.